I graduated from Duke University with a BS in mathematics in 1992. After working for two years as an

 on methods for protecting data confidentiality.
 In 2009, Duke ran an article on my research interests

 does a great job explaining some of the things that intrigue me.
-I am the Principal Investigator of the Triangle Census Research
+I was the Principal Investigator of the Triangle Census Research

 funded by the National Science Foundation to improve the practice of data dissemination among federal statistical agencies.
 I also am the Deputy Director of the